wso2/docs-choreo-dev/en/docs/monitoring-and-insights/integrate-choreo-with-moesif.md

 1. Go to [https://www.moesif.com/](https://www.moesif.com/).
 2. Click **Sign Up** and select an authentication option and proceed.
-3. In the **Get Started** page, add meaningful values to the fields and create a new organization.
+3. On the **Get Started** page, enter meaningful values for the fields and create a new organization.

     | Field                 |  Description                                            |
     |-----------------------|---------------------------------------------------------|